Community HikesMarch 22 (Sunday) - **

-Trail Master Plan Public Forum January 28th at 6:30 pmThe City is developing a Master Plan to guide the future development of trails.
-Please join us at the Public Forum on January 28th at 6:30 pm.
-Click here for more information.
+Trail Master Plan SurveyThe City is developing a Master Plan to guide the future development of trails.
+Please fill out the survey to contribute your thoughts and feedback by March 31st.
+Click here for survey.

 Trail Use during Winter Season